Leaf-Agriculture/docs/docs/Link_file_upload.md

 npm i @withleaf/leaf-link-angular
 ```

-2. Import the library in your module file:
+2. Import the library in your component or module file:

 ```js
 import { FileUploadModule } from '@withleaf/leaf-link-angular';
 ```

 3. Add the component to the HTML.
-Make sure you already created the Leaf user API key (`apiKey`), you need to inform it and the Leaf user ID (`leafUser`) in the required properties in the HTML component.
+Make sure you already created the Leaf user [API key][3] (`apiKey`), you need to inform it and the Leaf user ID (`leafUser`) in the required properties in the HTML component.
 Check all the properties available on the reference [here][4].

 ```js